 In the meantime, the F.R.J.
 Peutz Foundation, at the suggestion of Wiel Arets, had commissioned its secretary, William PARS Graatsma to trace the textual and visual documents relating to the construction of the Glass Palace and to produce a collection of them.
-This would make it possible to determine as precisely as possible the original appearance of the building.
+This would make it possible to determine as precisely as possible the original appearance of the building and its surroundings.

 The present book is the result of this research.
 It has been made possible thanks to the financial assistance of the ABP (Heerlen), the Anjerfonds Limburg, Wiel Arets Architect & Associates (Heerlen), Coumans Planning and Project Management Consultants (Heerlen), Chr.
 Dohmen-Schunck (Heerlen), the City of Heerlen, the Province of Limburg, the firm of A.Schunck (Heerlen), the SNS Bank Limburg, Peutz Architects (Heerlen), C.M.
 Koopman and C.M.J.I.
 Koopman-Peutz (Roermond), W.H.V Peutz (Tilburg-Diessen), V.M.A.
 Peutz (Ubbergen), J.H.F Peutz (Cloonen Hollymount, Ireland), AJ.F Peutz (Finighausen), A.V.I.F Peutz (Heerlen) and H.F.W Peutz (Breda).